The New Year’s Waistline-Friendly Wine Guide

 1.)
 Go for low alcohol: While that juicy glass of Australian Shiraz might hit your palatal sweet spot, it probably clocks in at around 16% alcohol.
 Since alcohol has almost twice the calories as sugar (yes, you heard right!), you’ve got a double whammy in that glass just waiting to haunt your midsection through bathing suit season this Summer.
 For optimal results, pick wines that are 14% ABV or less which, by law, must be clearly listed on the wine’s label.

 2.)
-Opt for dry over sweet: Say buh-bye to wines with high levels of residual sugar (“RS” in wine lingo) left in the finished wine, including Port, Sauternes and late-harvest wines.
-The low-calorie wines you want to choose now are bone-dry, crisp and refreshing.
+Opt for dry over sweet: Say buh-bye to wines with high levels of residual sugar (“RS” in wine lingo), including Port, Sauternes and late-harvest wines.
+The low-calorie wines you want to choose right now are bone-dry, crisp and refreshing.
 In general, if a wine you’re drinking tastes overly fruity or sweet (even a supposed “dry” wine like White Zinfandel), banish it from your fridge until you’ve reached your desired goal!

-Sparkling Wines: Whether Champagne, Cava or Prosecco these wines range from 100-125 calories per 5 ounce glass and should be your FIRST choice since they only clock in at about 12.5% ABV and contain the least amount of calories.
+Sparkling Wines: Whether its Champagne, Cava or Prosecco, sparkling wines range from approximately 100-125 calories per 5 ounce glass and should generally be your FIRST waistline-friendly choice.
+Since they are usually served in a flute, there’s also less variation in the size of the pour which provides reliable consistency.
 Look for the terms “Brut,” “Brut Nature” or “Brut Zero” on the label to ensure there isn’t excessive sugar added.
-If you have any sparklers left over from the holidays – lucky you!
+So if you have any sparklers left over from the holidays – lucky you!

-White Wines: These wines should be your second choice when selecting a waistline-friendly bottle and lighter versions generally contain about 115-145 calories per 5 ounce glass.
-Ideally, the wine should taste crisp, refreshing and bone-dry to ensure minimal calories so opt for wines such as Pinot Grigio, Sauvignon Blanc, dry Riesling or Albariño which are generally made in this style.
-Beware of big, full-bodied white wines such as Chardonnay and Viognier which call all contain higher alcohol and sugars and therefore, more calories.
+White Wines: These wines should be your second choice when selecting a waistline-friendly bottle.
+You want to opt for lighter-bodied, unoaked white wines which are crisp, refreshing and bone-dry since they generally contain about 115-145 calories per 5 ounce glass.
+Pinot Grigio, Sauvignon Blanc, dry Riesling and Albariño are great choices in this category, beware of big, full-bodied white wines such as Chardonnay and Viognier which can contain higher alcohol and therefore, more calories.

-I hope you enjoy our advice on waistline-friendly wines and best of luck with your New Year’s resolutions.
+I hope you enjoy our Waistline-Friendly Wine Guide and best of luck with your New Year’s resolutions.
 If you’ve made any food and/or wine-related resolutions, I’d LOVE to hear about them.
 Please let me know in the Comments section below!

 January 7, 2017 / Stephanie Miskew / 2 Comments